 In 2012, #GivingTuesday was created as “a day that encourages people to do good. … Every act of generosity counts and everyone has something to give.”

 A helping hand, a lift in spirits, a much-needed donation, a thoughtful gift: These are just a few of the ways that Archer chooses to spread cheer throughout the holiday season — and all year long.

 The Giving Drink Archer’s holiday spirit that keeps on giving

 We love that in 2012, #GivingTuesday was created as “a day that encourages people to do good. … Every act of generosity counts and everyone has something to contribute toward building the better world we all want to live in.”

-Joining in on this global generosity movement was (pun intended) a given.
+For Archer and his teams, joining in on this global generosity movement was (pun intended) a given.
 And with a spark of inspiration, The Giving Drink was born.
-Patrick Ocampo, lead bartender at AKB Tysons, created this festive cocktail.
-Available at every AKB (the casually hip hotel bar at Archer Hotel in Burlington, Falls Church, Florham Park, New York, Redmond and Tysons) November 15, 2022 – January 1, 2023, The Giving Drink is Archer’s holiday cocktail served with flamed rosemary sprigs and edible gold flakes — and $2 per drink will be donated to No Kid Hungry, an organization on a mission to help end childhood hunger in the United States.
+It’s a collection of signature holiday cocktails, each developed by a bar team and available exclusively at that hotel — and $2 per drink is donated to No Kid Hungry, an organization on a mission to help end childhood hunger in the United States.

-We also took a poll to discover how some of Archer’s hosts spread cheer during the holiday season and beyond.
+We’ve also taken a poll to discover how some of Archer’s hosts spread cheer during the holiday season and beyond.

 For those you know Any reason + no reason at all